Eswatini Privacy Centre

 We sometimes use personal information to improve, develop, monitor, maintain and test our products, systems and security measures.
 Where possible, we create pseudonyms or make the data anonymous beforehand.

-If you consent, TransUnion will at times access, use, process and analyse your personal data, your consumer credit information, and marketing data to provide personalised offers from TransUnion and our trusted partners.
+If you consent, TransUnion will at times access, use, process and analyse your personal information, your consumer credit information, and marketing data to provide personalised offers from TransUnion and our trusted partners.

 Digital marketing: To provide relevant products and services to consumers, we may enable business partners to use our data and technology to create, deploy and measure targeted digital advertising programs.